Peter Himmelman: Big Muse

 In 2011 Himmelman began working with organizations and brands such as McDonald's, Gap Inc., and Banana Republic to help them achieve better communication, innovation and leadership, via a company he started called Big Muse.
 The methodology Himmelman created is designed to help organizations increase innovative thinking, team building and leadership ability.
 Its main metaphor for teaching these skills is songwriting.

+Connection to Daniel Pearl

+Himmelman met journalist Daniel Pearl briefly at the 9:30 Club in Washington, D.C., in 1995.
+After Pearl's murder in Pakistan in 2002, Himmelman became deeply engaged with Pearl's story and legacy.
+He visited Pearl's parents, Judea Pearl and Ruth Pearl, in Encino, California, and wrote the musical tribute "For a Son" in Pearl's honor.
+He has written about Pearl's legacy in publications including Commentary magazine.

 Personal life

-Himmelman is married to Maria Dylan, a lawyer and adopted daughter of Bob Dylan.
+Himmelman is married to lawyer Maria Dylan, adopted daughter of Bob Dylan.
 They have four children.

-Himmelman identifies as an Orthodox Jew, prays three times a day, and does not work on the Jewish sabbath or Jewish holidays.
+Himmelman identifies as an Orthodox Jew, prays three times a day, and does not work on the Jewish Sabbath or Jewish holidays.